River Frome, Dorset: Geography

 The river rises in the Dorset Downs at Evershot, passes through Cattistock, Maiden Newton, Dorchester, West Stafford and Woodsford.
 At Wareham it and the parallel River Piddle flow into Poole Harbour via the Wareham Channel.
 The catchment area is 181 sqmi, approximately one sixth of the county.

 East of Dorchester the river runs over sands, clays and gravels which overlie the chalk; as the valley gradient is gentle the Frome has deposited much sediment here and thus created a broad floodplain.
 Historically this contained marshes and gave the name to the Durotriges, water dwellers, the Brittonic Celtic tribe who inhabited Dorset.
 The river forms a wide, shallow ria at its estuary, Poole Harbour.

 Prior to the end of the last ice age, the Purbeck Hills were continuous with the Isle of Wight, and the Frome would have continued eastwards through what is now Poole Harbour and Poole Bay along the Solent, collecting the Stour–Avon, Beaulieu, and Test–Itchen–Hamble catchments, before emptying into the Channel between Bembridge and Selsey Bill.

 Human history

 At the end of the 1st century AD, the Romans built a 20 km aqueduct to supply public fountains and public baths at their new town of Durnovaria (Dorchester).
 Taking the form of a channel about 1.0 m wide and 0.35 m deep cut into the underlying chalk on an artificial terrace, lined and overlain with timber, the aqueduct took water from the Frome upstream at Nunnery Mead, near Notton (between modern-day Maiden Newton and Frampton) and closely followed the contours of the valley side to the southwest of the river.
 Over its course the aqueduct only fell 25 ft, some 60 ft less than the river itself.
 It has been calculated that water would have reached Durnovaria at the rate of 8 million gallons per day.
-Some traces of the aqueduct terrace can still be seen at Bradford Peverell and on the Dorchester by-pass.
+Some traces of the aqueduct terrace can still be seen at Bradford Peverell and Muckleford.